oicebot/androidtool/README.md

 ##ChangeLog
+* 2016-03-25: Add "Browse Dir" Button to navigate in local folders.
-* 2016-03-25: Update progress bar when detecting devices & push/pull files, and remove non-device results in the combobox.
+* 2016-03-24: Update progress bar when detecting devices & push/pull files, and remove non-device results in the combobox.
 * 2016-03-23: Update progress bar (...) when loading file list from device.